 With any type of charcuterie board, the first step is to place the largest items on the tray.
 In this case, I recommend placing any bowls you’ll be using for the fruit dip, honey, and any other additions you may have.

 If using one bowl, place it in the middle of the tray.
-For more than one, you can place them off-set or in a triangle formation to make it the most visually appealing.
+For more than one, you can place them off-set or in a triangle formation to make the design most visually appealing.

 You’ll see here that the cheese was my additional “third big item”, making it the corner of the triangle with the two other bowls.